GoogleCloudPlatform/compute-image-tools/daisy_tutorials/modify_image/README.md

 ## Provisioning the instance

-What you use to provision the instance is open and not dependant on Daisy.
+What you use to provision the instance is open and not dependent on Daisy.
 In this simple case, we are using a simple shell script to install Emacs.
 Because we are creating a CentOS image, we simply call `yum install`.
 The provisioning script is named `emacs_install.sh`.